Moncks Corner, South Carolina: History

 The Northeastern Railroad, which ran between Charleston, South Carolina, and Siler City, North Carolina, laid its tracks in 1856, and the train depot became the center of the new town of Moncks Corner.
 The town of Moncks Corner was chartered on December 26, 1885, and incorporated December 15, 1909.

 Moncks Corner was granted the trademark "Capital of Santee Cooper Country" by the South Carolina Secretary of State September 9, 1999, and again October 21, 2004.
 The trademark is a symbol of its abundant outdoor activities, such as horseback riding, hiking, water sports, boating and freshwater fishing.
 Moncks Corner is also the home of Santee Cooper's corporate office complex.

 The Biggin Church Ruins, Cooper River Historic District, Lewisfield Plantation, Mulberry Plantation, Santee Canal, and Strawberry Chapel and Childsbury Town Site are listed on the National Register of Historic Places.

 Geography

 Moncks Corner is located near the center of Berkeley County.
 Its boundary extends east to the West Branch of the Cooper River, 3 mi south of the outlet of Lake Moultrie.

 US 52 is the main highway through the town, leading south 32 mi to Charleston and north 80 mi to Florence.
+When the new highway was completed in 1975, it split the historic Perry Hill community in two.
 US 17 Alt also passes through the town, leading east 49 mi to Georgetown and southwest 16 mi to Summerville.
 SC 6 leads northwest from Moncks Corner along the south and west sides of Lakes Moultrie and Marion 39 mi to I-95 at Santee.

 According to the United States Census Bureau, Moncks Corner has a total area of 19.2 sqkm, of which 18.9 sqkm is land and 0.3 sqkm, or 1.81%, is water.